PyDrocsid/documentation/docs/pubsub.md

 Arguments:

-- `guild`: The server to which the changelog entry should be sent
+- `guild`: The server the changelog entry should be sent to
 - `message`: The changelog entry (text or embed)

 Returns: `None`